-Moving to the desert has opened my eyes to all kinds of new dangers as a dog owner.
-In addition to updating our backpacks with essential items to pack for a desert hike, I also learned about rattlesnake avoidance training.
-I laughed when I first heard of it, but it’s a real thing!
-Many of my hiking friends have gone through the training with their dogs, and I’ve heard many success stories of their dogs avoiding snakes on the trail.
+Moving to the desert opened my eyes to all kinds of new dangers as a dog owner.
+In addition to needing essential gear for dog friendly desert hiking in our backpacks, I also learned about rattlesnake avoidance training.
+Many of my hiking friends have gone through this training with their dogs, and I’ve heard stories of their dogs successfully avoiding snakes on the trail.

-Here’s the thing with rattlesnake avoidance training: 99% of the classes out there use e-collars, or electric collars.
-Most of the people I spoke with felt this was a better alternative than a rattlesnake bite, and that may be true.
-However, I was sure there had to be another option.
-I called dozens of Arizona dog trainers, and most of them said that e-collar is the only option.
-Like a dog with a bone, I kept digging and found Jamie Robinson, a trainer right here in Tucson.
+But here’s the thing about rattlesnake avoidance training: 99% of the classes out there use e-collars, or electric shock collars.
+While most of the people I spoke with felt this was better than a rattlesnake bite, I knew there had to be another option.

 Snake Avoidance Training Without Shock

-Jamie Robinson, of Play Your Way Obedience, studied Marine Behavior and now specializes in many areas of dog training, including medical alert service dog training and canine & feline cancer detection.
-She uses the same basis of techniques for all of her training, which is to introduce sight, smell and sound along with expected behavioral response.
-In the case of rattlesnake training, the rewarded response is to run away when the dog is alerted to a snake.
-Traditional e-collar training occurs in a 1-hour group session, but according to Jaime, it needs to be refreshed annually.
-The cost is typically from $75-$150 for the session.
-Jaime’s positive reinforcement training requires a 6 weekly classes – with homework! – and costs $125 for the 6-week session.
+Jamie Robinson, of Brains Bones & Behavior, specializes in many areas of dog training, including medical alert service dog training and canine & feline cancer detection.
+She uses the same basis of techniques for all of her training — introducing sight, smell, and sound an then teaching the expected behavioral response.
+In the case of rattlesnake training, the rewarded response is to run away when the dog becomes aware of a snake.

-Step 1: Identify the scent.
-Using real rattlesnake scent, dogs are trained to recognize this scent through positive reinforcement.
+Step 1: Using real rattlesnake scent, dogs learn to identify the scent of a rattlesnake through positive reinforcement.

 Step 2: Go away!
-Dogs are trained to run away on command.
+Trains dogs to run away on command.

-Step 3: Step 1 and 2 are combined to teach the dog to run away upon smelling the snake
+Step 3: Combining Steps 1 and 2.
+Dog learn to run away upon smelling the snake.

-Step 4: Sight is introduced, using toy snakes, often combined with the scent, dogs learn to recognize snakes by sight.
+Step 4: Using toy snakes, often combined with the scent, dogs learn to recognize snakes by sight.

-For the remaining steps, and the final two weeks of class, Jaime brings in a live rattlesnake to ensure the training has worked.
+For the remaining steps, and the final two weeks of class, a live rattlesnake is introduced to ensure the training has worked.
 Through repetitive positive reinforcement, dogs learn to run away as soon as they smell, see, or hear a rattlesnake.

 Have you trained your dog to avoid rattlesnakes?
 How was your experience?